wp-plugins/atcontent/readme.txt

 4. Get content page here you can repost featured posts on your blog.

 == Changelog ==

+= 7.9 =
+* Brand new interface.
+More settings to fit your blog perfectly.

 = 7.8.4 =
 * Code cleanup and stability improvements